cefet-rj-dal/harbinger/anomalies/hanr_fft_binseg_cusum.md

+FFT Binseg CUSUM regression anomaly detection: FFT-based filtering with a cutoff determined by applying CUSUM to the spectrum and locating a changepoint via Binary Segmentation.
+Low-frequency energy below the cutoff is removed; anomalies are flagged from residual magnitudes and thresholded with `harutils()`.

 This variant applies CUSUM to the spectrum to emphasize aggregated changes, then uses BinSeg to choose the cutoff before high-pass filtering.

 Steps:
 - Load and visualize a simple anomaly dataset
 - Configure and run `hanr_fft_binseg_cusum`
 - Inspect detections, evaluate, and plot residual magnitudes and thresholds